nuremics/nuremics-labs/README.md

     - Option B (quick start): If you just want to try the framework without making changes, you can simply clone the main repo directly.

-2. **Create the NUREMICS virtual environment.** From the root directory of your cloned repo, use either conda or micromamba to create and install the environment using the provided `environment.yml` file.
+2. **_(Optional, but recommended)_ Create the NUREMICS virtual environment.** From the root directory of your cloned repo, use either conda or micromamba to create and install the environment using the provided `environment.yml` file.

     <details>
     <summary><strong>Using Conda</strong></summary>